At the beginning of time, the clock struck one.

 Crisis need not be the catalyst for growth or change, but it sure does bring things into perspective.
 The selfish side of my personality is excited about having my mom all to myself again but the nicer of my temperaments ache for her as she so obviously craves some higher level of acuity as to her near and distant futures.
 It’s a challenge to find the right words sometimes, when you know someone you love needs to hear something they can cling to – or most importantly, believes.

 Did I mention that one of my best life-long friends passed away last week too?
 Yeah, that one was a real kick in the gut.
-I think he deserves his own blog so I don’t want to wallow around in the emotion of that in this story and I don’t want to diminish the importance of the message I’m trying to convey here either.
+I think he deserves his own blog so I don’t want to wallow around in the emotion of all of that in this story and I don’t want to diminish the importance of the message I’m trying to convey here either.
 Everything in its own time right?

 So let’s sum this thing up so that Emily will actually read the whole thing.
 We’re all getting old.
 Time is ticking for the 5 year old and it’s ticking for the 50 year old’s.
-Although the damn clock continues to tick, it also tocks…, tock rhymes with rock so lets rock shall we?
+Although the damned clock continues to tick, it also tocks…, tock rhymes with rock so lets rock shall we?
 There are only so many summers left and I intend not to waste them being old.